Fast food in China: Environmental Concerns

+Many fast food restaurants already offer delivery services, and the industry is still growing rapidly, but environmental concerns have not been expressed.
+The biggest contribution to pollution seems to come from those who order food from closer proximity.
+Because environmental costs do not grow linearly, shorter routes will always have a higher cost to the environment, as the amount of packaging and preparation and the carbon emitted by couriers will all vary depending on the distance travelled.

+With the rise of food delivery offered by many restaurants in China, each delivery has brought a lot of waste, as each delivery item comes with disposable containers and disposable chopsticks.
+This has led to lawsuits over the cost to the environment of food takeaway waste.
+As cities rise and food delivery orders increase, the ecological impact could be extremely severe over time.
+In China, food delivery mainly uses non-degradable plastic, while in the United States, most takeout orders use biodegradable materials such as paper or cardboard.

 Many fast food restaurants already offer delivery and continue to see rapid growth in the industry without concern for the environment.
 The largest contribution to pollution appears to come from those that order food from places that are short delivery routes.
 As the cost put into the environment does not grow in a linear manner, the shorter routes will always incur higher costs to the environment as the amount of packaging and preparation as well as the carbon that is emitted from delivery drivers differ based on distance traveled.

 With the rise of food delivery offered by many restaurants in China, this produces immense amounts of waste as every delivery item comes with disposable containers and single-use chopsticks.
 This has led to lawsuits over the environmental cost of the food delivery's wastefulness.
 With this rise of cities and increase of food delivery orders, the ecological impacts could be extremely severe over a course of time.
 Food delivery in China mostly consists of the use of plastics that are not easily accessible compared to the U.S. where most delivery orders come in biodegradable material like paper or cardboard.